MEGA65/mega65-rom-public/README.md

-# MEGA65 Close ROM Issue Reporting
+# MEGA65 Closed ROM Issue Reporting

 This repository is for reporting issues with mega65-rom (the closed ROM).